Chase-Labs/taskshed/README.md

 The key features are:

-* **Fast**: TaskShed has a very low latency, overhead and can handle several thousands jobs a second.
+* **Fast**: TaskShed has a very low latency, overhead and can execute several thousands jobs a second.
 * **Distributed**: TaskShed has the capacity to spawn several workers and schedules across many machines, while also providing optimisation for monolinth architectures.
 * **Persistant**: Jobs are stored in database, meaning that jobs won't get dropped on shutdown.
 TaskShed currently supports Redis and MySQL.
 * **Easy**: TaskShed's modular architecture is straightforward and easy to set-up, and works in any asynchronous environement.